muhamuttaqien/restaurant-sentiment-predictor/README.md

 # restaurant-sentiment-predictor
-Implementation of Natural Language Processing for prediction sentiment users
+Implementation of Natural Language Processing for predicting sentiment users